HU-Science/prevention-targeting/README.md

 ## Phase 2: Discover insights (Week 2)

-## Phase 3: Refine insights and push the findings to a R Shiny Web App (Week 3)
+## Phase 3: Refine insights, predictive modeling, and push the findings to a R Shiny Web App (Week 3)

 ## Phase 4: Prepare the PPT for the pitch (Week 4)